Last updated September 24, 2020

 For the most part, transportation and hotels around Ukraine are open for business which is really good news for everyone.

-Something to keep in mind though are other country policies.
-Some European countries are instituting a quarantine if you’re a citizen of a country with a high infection rate (like the United States) while others are accepting travelers regardless of their nationality, but look at where you have traveled for a certain amount of time before entering.
 Also, remember that things change quickly, so buying airline tickets to travel to other countries could be risky.
-Italy or France or any other country could decide to not allow travelers from the US after a ticket is bought but before the flight departs — that gets expensive!
-We’ll do our best to work with volunteers who have questions about a country’s current policy.
+Italy or France or any other country could decide to close its borders after a ticket is bought but before the flight departs — that gets expensive!
+We’ll do our best to work with volunteers who have questions about different country’s current policies.

 Can I still apply for Ukraine?

 Absolutely!
-We anticipate sending volunteers to the Fall 2020 semester, departing at the end of August or September so if you’re considering volunteering this Fall, we’d recommend getting a jump on your application ASAP!
-Or if you’re considering traveling in 2021 (Spring, Summer, and Fall), now is a great time to start your application for those semesters as well.
+We currently have volunteers abroad for the Fall 2020 semester, so if you’re considering volunteering this Spring, we’d recommend getting a jump on your application ASAP!
+Or if you’re considering traveling in Summer 2021, Fall 2021, or even Spring 2022, now is a great time to start your application for those semesters as well.

 What is traveling and living in Ukraine like right now?

-We’re seeing good signs in this particular country especially when compared to numbers in the United States.
 For Ukraine, things have slowly been opening back up both for domestic and international tourism.
-We’re anticipating some of the same precautions you’d take at home (plan on wearing a mask and social distancing).
+We’re seeing some of the same precautions you’d take at home (like wearing a mask and social distancing).
 Just like there is a risk to go out in Utah right now, there will be risks to traveling anywhere, including Ukraine.